Rural church resources

 Our quick guide on how to set up rural events takes you through the process of planning an event and can be used for setting up a local rural forum in your area.
 It could also be used for day conferences or large meetings.

 Frequently asked questions to the General Trustees

 The General Trustees have put together a helpful document that lists the 12 queries they receive most often, along with their answers.
 It also contains helpful signposting to further information and the right people to contact.
 Although it is only a general guide, we hope it is helpful to you.

 We also have a lively Facebook page where we are building an ecumenical network for all to contribute and share.
 The page is a public group entitled ‘Rural Churches in Scotland'.

 God's Own Country

-God's Own Country is an exciting resource, prepared by the Church of Scotland, for rural churches.
+God's Own Country is an exciting resource for rural churches.
 It has been designed to engender practical action and to affirm, encourage, and inspire those in rural congregations as they seek to be effective disciples of Christ in their particular context.